b97tsk/reactive-tree/README.md

 function defineLeaf<T>(obj: any, prop: string, value?: T): Leaf<T>;
 ```

-Creates a leaf with a value, also defines a property for an object, which
+Creates a leaf with a value, like `createLeaf()`, but also defines a property
-corresponds with that leaf:
+for an object, which corresponds with that leaf:

 - when you get this property, it returns `leaf.read()`;
 - when you set this property to something, it calls `leaf.write(something)`.